Hiram Bond: New York again, American Mechanical Cashier

-Jack London and the Bonds
+Jack London and the Bond family

 Judge Bond is chiefly remembered as the basis for the character Judge Miller in Jack London's novel The Call of the Wild.
 Judge Bond's sons were Louis Bond and Marshall Bond who were mining engineers educated at Yale and Stanford.
 The Bonds owned the cabin and tent pitch overlooking Dawson City, in the Northwest Territory where Jack London had lived on a work exchange during the Fall of 1897 and part of the Spring of 1898.
 The Bond brothers had also owned the sled dogs that London used in Dawson working for the Bonds and other of his clients.
 One of their dogs was the basis for the character Buck.

 London visited Marshall Bond at New Park Judge Bond's Ranch in 1901 at Santa Clara which included a plum orchard, vineyard and winery as well pasture for a string of polo ponies.
 The Call of the Wild begins with a description of the place.

-Buck lived at a big house in the sun-kissed Santa Clara Valley.
-Judge Miller's place, it was called.
-It stood back from the road, half-hidden among the trees, through which glimpses could be caught of the wide cool veranda that ran around its four sides.
-The house was approached by graveled driveways which wound about through wide-spreading lawns and under the interlacing boughs of tall poplars.
-At the rear things were on even a more spacious scale than at the front.
-There were great stables, where a dozen grooms and boys held forth, rows of vine-clad servants' cottages, an endless and orderly array of outhouses, long grape arbors, green pastures, orchards, and berry patches.
-Then there was the pumping plant for the artesian well, and the big cement tank where Judge Miller's boys took their morning plunge and kept cool in the hot afternoon.
+Buck lived in a large house in the sunlit Santa Clara Valley, known as Judge Miller’s place.
+It stood back from the road, partially hidden among the trees, through which one could catch glimpses of the wide, cool veranda that wrapped around all four sides.
+The house was reached by gravel driveways that wound through expansive lawns and beneath the intertwined branches of tall poplar trees.

+At the rear, the property was even more spacious than at the front.
+There were large stables where a dozen grooms and boys worked, rows of vine-covered servants’ cottages, a long and orderly collection of outbuildings, grape arbors stretching across the land, green pastures, orchards, and berry patches.
+There was also a pumping station for the artesian well, and a large cement tank where Judge Miller’s boys would take their morning swims and cool off during the hot afternoons.